 The meat pie is synonymous with central Louisiana cuisine, and Lasyone’s Meat Pie Restaurant is the place to get them.
 Lasyone’s is an old-school diner located in downtown Natchitoches, within short walking distance from the recently renovated Cane River Lake waterfront park.
 The menu includes traditional soul food dishes and Creole standouts such as crawfish étouffée, gumbo and red beans and rice.
 The main attraction at Lasyone’s, however, is the meat pie, made with beef and pork, and fried golden brown to perfection.
 Enjoy them at the restaurant, and be sure to take a to-go order for later — you’ll be thankful you did.

 One of the first things you’ll notice when arriving in downtown Natchitoches is the historical architecture.
 There’s a lot of it, too—the Natchitoches National Historic Landmark District is comprised of 33 blocks of historical buildings dating back to the late 1700s.
 When walking or biking the streets of the district, you’ll see a wide range of architectural styles that tell a little about the city’s culture.
 Classic Queen Anne-style mansions, Art Deco commercial buildings and (most notably) French Creole homes make up this fascinating collection of buildings that help give Natchitoches its undeniable charm.
-Read the weekend getaway itinerary for more ideas of things to do in Natchitoches.

 5. Oakland, Magnolia and Melrose Plantations